 Children between the ages of 5 and 9 are at the greatest risk of being hit by a vehicle because they are less visible and unpredictable.
 Accordingly, the law imposes a higher duty of care on drivers when it comes to children.
 The presence of children is a warning of danger to the driver to exercise greater care.
-Thus, a driver must exercise a greater degree of care when they knew or should know small children are at play in the area.
-This comes into play when driving around schools, parks, and residential areas.
+Thus, a driver must exercise a greater degree of care when they know or should know small children are in the area.
+This is particularly applicable around schools, parks and residential areas.

 As previously mentioned, pedestrians have a duty to exercise reasonable care for their own safety as well.
 A few of the most common factors contributing to pedestrian negligence include: